-Volunteering with Operation Love Ministries is a simple 3-step process that provides education regarding existing programs and opportunities and matches volunteers with ministry needs:
+Volunteering with Operation Love Ministries is a simple 3-step process.
+Throughout your tour and orientation, you will gain education regarding existing programs and opportunities and match your skills with ministry needs:

 Orientation includes a quick tour of the building and verbal review of safety rules, guidelines, and expectations for service.
 Orientation times are scheduled in advance according to staff availability and typically last no more than one hour.
-Contact us by phone at 765-644-2121 to begin your in-person introduction to Operation Love Ministries!
+Contact us by phone at 765-644-2121 to begin your service at Operation Love Ministries!

 *Please Note: If you are interested in bringing a group to volunteer, at least one leader is required to attend orientation.
-This designated group leader agrees to be held responsible for communicating OLM volunteer policies and guidelines to the rest of the group and will need to uphold these guidelines throughout their service experience.
+This designated group leader agrees to be held responsible for communicating OLM volunteer policies and guidelines to the rest of the group.
+They will need to uphold these guidelines throughout their service experience.

 Each volunteer or group leader must fill out an information sheet and bring a current background check.
-Group leaders that fill out a volunteer application are accountable to keep their group members compliant with OLM guidelines.
-Volunteers 17 years of age and younger must have a parent or legal guardian sign a release of liability for minors and must be accompanied by an adult 18 or over.
+Group leaders that fill out a volunteer application are responsible for making sure their group members follow OLM guidelines.
+Volunteers 17 years of age and younger must have an adult 18 or over to supervise them.
+All minors must have a parent or legal guardian sign a release of liability.

-A current criminal background check for each volunteer or group leader is required from the Anderson Police Department (APD) or accredited reporting source (such as a background check received for your church, job, or another source) and must be brought before your first date of service.
+Operation Love requires a current criminal background check for each volunteer or group leader.
+Volunteers can find these at the Anderson Police Department (APD) or use an accredited reporting source (such as a background check received for your church, job, etc.) and must bring them before their first date of service.
 There is a $7 charge to obtain a background check from the APD.
 A records search will also be performed from the Indiana Department of Correction Offender database.

-To uphold the standards and safety of Operation Love Ministries, those with any record of violent offenses cannot serve as a volunteer.
+To uphold the standards and safety of Operation Love Ministries, no one with a current record of violent offenses can serve as a volunteer.
 Offenses of this nature may include, but are not limited to: homicides, assault and battery, domestic violence, robbery, sexual assault or abuse, resisting an officer, abduction, harassment, or any acts intended to cause injury or harm to another individual.

-Those with a record of nonviolent offenses may be allowed to serve on a case-by-case basis upon review of the history of offenses.
+A candidate with a record of nonviolent offenses may serve as determined on a case-by-case basis upon review of the history of offenses.

 Your staff supervisor or volunteer guide will train you fully in whichever program best matches your skills and the current need.
 Volunteers complete specific training for each area in which they will serve.